-The thesis may take the form of either a single coherent work (a monographic thesis) or a compilation comprising a number of scientific articles interrelated by an introductory summary chapter (a compilation thesis).
-Quality and scope requirements for the research activities do not differ between the two alternatives.
-The scientific articles or, as appropriate, the monograph must be of such quality that they meet reasonable requirements for publication in a peer-reviewed scientific forum.
+The thesis in Electronic systems shall take the form of a compilation comprising a number of scientific articles which the doctoral student has written alone or jointly with another person.
+The articles are interrelated by an introductory summary chapter (a compilation thesis).
+The scientific articles or must be of such quality that they meet reasonable requirements for publication in a peer-reviewed scientific forum.